frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/web-page.md

 # Web Page

-<p class="lead">Static Content like your Home Page, About Us, Contact Us, Terms pages can be created using the Web Page. </p>
+Static Content like your Home Page, About Us, Contact Us, Terms pages can be created using the Web Page.

 To create a new Web Page, go to: